Important information and updates on COVID-19 for Arizona Visitors. ⟶

 Located in east-central Arizona, the White Mountain Apache Tribe presides over one of the largest tribal lands in the nation.
 The high desert is teeming with life, boasting world-class elk hunting, fishing, and other year-round outdoor recreation that deliver high on the adrenaline chart.

-Begin your visit in General Cook’s cabin (built in 1870).
-Among the many surprises you’ll find here are Apache Scout artifacts, cavalry uniforms, and bugle calls.
+Begin your visit to General Cook’s cabin (built in 1870).
+Among the many surprises here you’ll find Apache Scout artifacts, cavalry uniforms, and bugle calls.

 The next stop is wherever your whim takes you.
 Raft the Salt River Canyon, camp, hike, or fish for Apache Trout in one of several lakes and streams, such as the Hawley Lake Recreation Area.
 The Apache Trout species can only be found here.
 For hunts of a different kind, knowledgeable guides are available to elk hunters.
 Visit during the winter for skiing, snowmobiling, ice fishing, and general snow splendor at Sunrise Park Resort.
 For a full list of outdoor recreation areas, visit the White Mountain Apache Game and Fish website.

 On top of the wide array of outdoor recreation, there’s also the Hon-Dah Casino, which has more than 800 slots and live poker and blackjack.

 The Fort Apache Historic Park includes several historically significant sites, from buildings dating back to the 1870s to the fort itself.
 Kinishba Ruins steps back even further into the past, this National Historic Landmark is an ancestral pueblo settlement and one of the largest in Arizona.
 There’s also the White Mountain Apache Culture Center and Museum, which includes thoughtful exhibits on Apache art, culture, and history.